josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 ### I've got a super slow test suite, and I'd love for you to guaranteed that it'll be a lot faster when you're done

-I cannot guarantee it, but I can promise that you (and I!) will learn a lot through the process.
+I cannot guarantee it, but I can promise that you (and I!) will learn a lot through the process. [here's some of what I learned and achieved in the past](https://www.intermediateruby.com/how-to-audit-and-improve-your-ruby-rails-test-suite)

 ### Can I get that guide you're going to write when it's done?